wp-plugins/plagiary-search/readme.txt

 == Changelog ==

+= 1.1.0 =
+* NEW: New interface to view the number of last check
+* NEW: How to
+* NEW: When a plagiary is found, a screen capture may be performed to save the external content.
+* NEW: Send an email when plagiary is found

 = 1.0.6 =
 * NEW: Option to identify the plagiary as an authorized plagiary or a deleted plagiary
 * NEW: New algorithm